mogilvie/EncryptBundle/README.md

 ###< encrypt-bundle ###
 ```

-And resolve in your packages yaml file.
+Maker will have created a packages yaml file.
+The key is resolved in there.

 ```yaml
 # app/config/packages/spec_shaper_encrypt.yaml
 spec_shaper_encrypt: